yWorks/svg2pdf.js/README.md

 pdf.save('myPDF.pdf');
 ```

-## Concerning custom fonts
+## Concerning custom fonts and non US-ASCII characters
-If you want to use other than really basic fonts you will have to add them first before calling ```svg2pdf```:
+If you want to use other than really basic fonts and characters you *have to* add them first before calling ```svg2pdf```:
 ```js
 pdf.addFont('myFont.ttf', 'myFont', 'normal');
 ```